tnkmt/brute.bip39/README.md

-# brute.bip39
-Get valid bip39 seed from incomplete seed
+# brute.bip39 : Get valid bip39 seed from incomplete seed (find the valid seeds with brute force)

 Open the brute.py file and edit the `seed23words` variable with your 23 words.